keyboardpartner/HX3/BETA/readme.md

 * HX3 Remote: #3.9  .exe for Windows XP and up
 * HX3 Flash: #3.9   .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
-* AVR:  #3.90       .hex and .eep files, latest firmware for AVR controller
+* AVR:  #3.91       .hex and .eep files, latest firmware for AVR controller
-* FPGA: #20122015   .bit configuration file for FPGA update
+* FPGA: #01022016   .bit configuration file for FPGA update
-* SCAN: #21         .dat ScanCore files, #20 for MIDI input and #19 for XB2
+* SCAN: #21         .dat ScanCore files for MIDI and FATAR

 ### Changelog